Student representation and leadership opportunities

 Honors and awards committee

 Seeks two student representatives to serve on this committee.
 The committee is staffed by Julie Klein, associate director of advancement for the Shool, two-three staff members, one-two faculty members, two student representatives, four-five alumni representatives, and one-two board representatives.
 The awards are as follows; outstanding alumni, outstanding community partner and outstanding teaching and the Honors is the Sigma Theta Tau International Nursing Honor Society.

 Ready to get involved?
 Email Clay Schwenn, Director of Academic Services at email@example.com

 Ready to get involved?

-For more information about becoming involved and obtaining an application, contact the Director of Academic Services, Clay Schwenn, at email@example.com.
+For more information about becoming involved and obtaining an application, contact the Director of Academic Services, Clay Schwenn, at firstname.lastname@example.org.
 Please also include your full name in the email and the committee in which you are interested.
-You may also contact Clay to identify which of your classmates are on a particulare committee.
+You may also contact Clay to identify which of your classmates are on a particular committee.